-The “aktive Fachschaft” is no formally defined term and its members are not officially noted down anywhere – they are just the people that decided to dedicate a part of their time for the Fachschaft (i.e. all students).
+The “Aktive Fachschaft” is not a formally defined term, it or its members are not written down anywhere – they are simply the people who have decided to donate some of their time for all computational linguistics students.

-A lot of people from the “aktive Fachschaft” can be reached using the mailing list email@example.com.
+A lot of active students can be reached at firstname.lastname@example.org.

 If you would like to read these emails or perhaps even help answer them, just ask in the general assembly, where it will be dealt with quickly and unbureaucratically.